Umuzi-org/ACN-syllabus/content/data-science/foundational-short-course/8-measures-of-central-tendency/_index.md

 ![Mean](mean_symmetric.png)

-The computation of the mean involves the consideration of all values within the dataset.
-Altering any value leads to a change in the mean.
-However, it's important to note that the mean may not consistently pinpoint the precise center of the data.
-The histograms below illustrate instances where we showcase the mean within the distributions, emphasizing its potential limitations in accurately representing the central tendency.
+When you calculate the mean, every value in the dataset matters, so any change can impact the mean.
+However, it's important to remember that the mean doesn't always show the true center of your data accurately.

+This is often seen in histograms, where the mean may not fully capture the data's central tendency, especially with uneven distributions or outliers.
+This shows why it's key not just to rely on the mean for summarizing data but to also use other statistics for a fuller picture.

-As shown above in the graph, In a distribution that is symmetric, the mean accurately identifies the central point.
+As shown above in the graph, in a distribution that is symmetric, the mean accurately identifies the central point.

 ![Distributions](distribution_central_tendency.png)

-In a [skewed distribution](https://www.statisticshowto.com/probability-and-statistics/skewed-distribution/), the mean may deviate from accuracy.
-As evident in the provided histogram, it begins to shift outside the central region.
-This discrepancy arises due to the significant influence of outliers on the mean as a measure of central tendency.
-[Outliers](https://www.statisticshowto.com/statistics-basics/find-outliers/), particularly those in an elongated tail, exert a notable pull on the mean, causing it to shift away from the center.
-As the distribution exhibits more skewness, the mean becomes further displaced from the central position.
-Consequently, opting for the mean as a measure of central tendency is most advisable when dealing with a symmetric distribution.
-Further insights into this matter will be explored in the discussion comparing mean versus median. **When do we use mean,Use mean for symmetric and continuous data.**
+In a [skewed distribution](https://www.statisticshowto.com/probability-and-statistics/skewed-distribution/), the mean might not be accurate and can move away from the center.
+This happens because [outliers](https://www.statisticshowto.com/statistics-basics/find-outliers/) – especially those far out in the tail of the distribution – have a strong impact on the mean, pulling it towards them.
+As the skewness increases, the mean moves further from the middle.
+Therefore, using the mean as a central measure is best suited for symmetric distributions.
+We will delve deeper into this, comparing mean and median, in upcoming discussions.

+**Generally, use the mean for data that is symmetric and continuous.**

 ## Median

-The middle value in a dataset when it is ordered, separating the higher half from the lower half.
-This is not affected by the extreme or outliers in the dataset.
+The median is the value that sits in the middle of a dataset when it is arranged in order, effectively dividing it into two equal halves.
+Unlike the mean, the median is not influenced by extremely high or low values, or outliers, in the dataset.

-To determine the median, arrange your data in ascending order, and identify the data point that possesses an equal count of values both above and below it.
-The approach for pinpointing the median differs slightly based on whether your dataset contains an even or odd number of values.
-I will guide you through finding the median for both scenarios.
-While I utilize whole numbers in the examples below for simplicity, it's important to note that your dataset may include decimal places.
+To find the median, first, sort your data in ascending order.
+Then, look for the data point that has an equal number of values above and below it.
+The method to identify the median varies if your dataset has an even number of values compared to an odd number.

-In the dataset featuring an odd number of observations, observe how the number 11 stands in the middle, with six values left and right of it.
-Consequently, 11 serves as the median for this dataset.
+For a dataset with an odd number of observations, the median is simply the middle number.
+For example, if there are 13 values, the seventh value, when sorted, is the median because it has six values on either side.

 1,10,13,5,8,7,**11**,9,10,12,13,8,3